TrevStoke/TJACakeApp/README.md

-#Default CakePHP App for TJA
+#Default CakePHP App

+A CakePHP app containing default configuration, DebugKit and some configuration.